Missions & Community Engagement

 Sowing Seeds, Growing Disciples

-Five raised beds provide the opportunity to grow and harvest many varieties of organic vegetables including tomatoes, squash, onions, beets, radishes, eggplant, Swiss Chard, green beans, okra, peppers, spinach, lettuce, watermelons, cantaloupe, arugula, collards, cucumbers, carrots, turnips, and sweet potatoes, plus herbs.
-The produce is harvested and taken to Network of Community Ministries several times a week throughout the year.
+Nine raised beds provide the opportunity to grow and harvest many varieties of organic vegetables including tomatoes, onions, beets, radishes, eggplant, Swiss Chard, green beans, okra, peppers, spinach, lettuce, watermelons, cantaloupe, arugula, collards, cucumbers, carrots, turnips, and sweet potatoes, plus herbs.
+The produce is harvested and taken to Network of Community Ministries throughout the year.
 Our greenhouse is used during the winter to start plants from seed and to prepare the Mother's Day Patio Plants for the annual sale.

 Planting & harvesting organic vegetables to take to Network